School-Site Acquisition Requirements—

 - sign the final certificate of inspection and verification form, certifying all inspections were completed in compliance with the law and rules and the Resource Manual to safeguard the public health, safety, and general welfare of occupants;

-- send the final inspection certification and inspection verification, and provide all other related project closeout submittals to the State Board of Education and to the appropriate local government entity building official upon completion of the project;
+- send the final inspection certification and inspection verification, and provide all other related project closeout submittals to the State Superintendent and to the appropriate local government entity building official upon completion of the project;

 - if the District uses a District building inspector or an independent building inspector, provide, on a monthly basis during construction, a copy of each inspection certificate and a monthly inspection summary regarding the school building to the State Superintendent and to the appropriate local governmental entity building official where the building is located; and